Skip to Main Content

 Raves and Reviews

-“Kelsey Norris's work is tender, bold and beautiful whether she is working in the surreal or creating power in the familiar...
+“Kelsey Norris's work is tender, bold and beautiful whether she is working in the surreal or creating power in the familiar.
+She has all the tools a writer needs and more importantly, she is not afraid to use them all to be more than one thing...
 A writer to watch if there ever was one.”

 Resources and Downloads